Contractual enrolment is an alternative to auto enrolment

 Aims to track a filtered index, which excludes companies that operate in industries that breach certain ethical criteria.

-This fund carries the lowest risk of loss but also reduced likelihood of a high return, but it may be suitable if you are concerned about volatility.
+This fund carries the lowest risk of fluctuation to your savings than other growth funds available but also reduced likelihood of a high return.
+It may be suitable if you are concerned about volatility.

 Aims to create long term appreciation of capital through investment in a diversified portfolio of securities which meets Islamic investment principles.